jeffreykthomas/emotion-recognition/README.md

 ## Web App Production Pipeline

 Once the best weights have been identified, use the following steps to prepare to deploy the models.
 To skip the training steps, [go here](https://drive.google.com/file/d/13IPttGQbn06Upkdh51IBqjmLGve7ZFx8/view?usp=sharing) to download weights from my training, plus the face detection weights, and move them to the `public` folder of the web app.
-* First run the following code to prepare the models for the web:
+* If you're using your own training weights, run the following code to prepare the models for the web:
 ```bash
 python3 -m production_pipeline.convert_weights_to_js_model
 ```